sydlester/Mini-Amazon-CS316/README.md

-Skeleton code for CompSci 316 undergraduate course project.
+Skeleton code for CS 316 undergraduate course project.
 This course project is intended as a 'standard option'.

 Originally created by [Rickard Stureborg](http://www.rickard.stureborg.com) and [Yihao Hu](https://www.linkedin.com/in/yihaoh/) for Fall 2021.